Why is Menu Design Important?

 Reducing waste can be simplified by using Cloud Inventory Software.
-For example, the No Spoilers innovative tools give staff easy access to loss reporting (breakage and waste), as well as enable to monitor open and closed containers based on active sales.
-This way you know what stock you have and what’s going on in your restaurant in realtime.
+For example, the No Spoilers innovative tools give staff easy access to loss reporting (breakage and waste), as well as enable them to monitor open and closed containers based on active sales.
+This way you know what stock you have and what’s going on in your restaurant in real-time.

 We hate waste and minimizing it is a huge priority for us.
 If you need more tips and tricks to minimize your restaurant waste, you can find them in our recent article.

-8. Plan for Special Menu Offers
+6. Plan for Special Menu Offers

 Keep a spot open on your menu for special offers.
 Running regular specials is a great way to attract clients.
 Specials are also ideal to get rid of ingredients that are approaching their expiry date.